fbpx

 • Interrogatories: These are written questions that one party sends to the other to elicit further information.

-Depending on the size of a dispute, discovery can be time-consuming and may lead to disputes over what should be disclosed, requiring court intervention in some cases.
+Depending on the size of a dispute, discovery can be time-consuming and may lead to disputes over what should be disclosed, requiring Court intervention in some cases.
 In some instances, a party may seek orders before discovery is provided to limit the scope of the discovery to be provided.

 Discovery from a third party